 Over the years we have taken important steps and concluded agreements so that our event become part of an enormous network dedicated to the visual arts, further to the objective of offering artists new platforms for creation and dissemination.
 We seek to support contemporary creation and to forge lasting bonds with visitors.
 The development of an audience and the circulation of works are at the heart of our actions.

 Each edition of Rencontres is the opportunity to address different artistic approaches by way of activities such as artist residencies, get-togethers with the public, and school-based undertakings.
 Our contribution to the development of the discipline is confirmed at the panels and discussion forums that we organize between artists and the public.

 Our 2nd edition resulted in a highly positive balance sheet, with figures to support it.
 According to the Étude d’achalandage, de provenance et de retombées économiques (Study of Patronage, Origin and Economic Repercussions) conducted by SEGMA Recherche, the 2011 edition attracted 113,062 visits to photographic exhibits and installations in the 13 host municipalities, generating total direct expenditures of $9,668,456 in the Gaspé.
 In 2015, Rencontres received visits from over 70,000 people to the exhibitions as a whole, for a total of 210,000 exhibit visits.

 For 2016, we are pleased to announce two new partnerships.
 The first was concluded with the municipality of Caplan, and the second with Gaspésie National park.
-The latter becomes a partner in the event alongside three other regional national parks: Forillon, Miguasha, and Bonaventure Island and Percé Rock.
+In 2017, this park is still a partner in the event alongside Forillon and Bonaventure Island and Percé Rock National Parks.